Nicat-dcw/SagaDB/Readme.md

 # SagaDB 🚀

-A high-performance, TypeScript-based JSON database with advanced caching and backup features.
+A high-performance, TypeScript-based JSON database with advanced caching and backup features, optimized for Bun runtime.

 ## Features ✨